Skip to main content

 Bifurcation plot: Maximum amplitudes of Cj as τrec varies.
 From here we can find the intervals which present regular oscillations, 2:1 alternans as well as 3:1 alternans.

-If you want to play around this model, next I present an interactive solver-plotter where you can change the values of the stimulus and the recovery time!
+If you want to play around with this model, an interactive solver-plotter is shown below, where you can change the values of the stimulus and the recovery time!

 Interactive Numerical integrator of Eqns.
 (1) - (2).
 It works better on a tab of its own!.
-C, Python and Julia versions, instructions and documentation to make your own can be found in this repository.
+Codes to integrate the model in C, Python and Julia, as wel as instructions and documentation to make your own can be found in this repository.
 The solution scene can be panned around and zoomed in/out using the mouse's right and middle buttons (or the touch gestures equivalents).

 Back to the seesaw